 - The largest U.S. population - 20,000,000 vs. 9,000,000 people in Mexico

-- Peace - With the exception of the War of 1812, the United States had a period of peace and political stability that lasted many years.
+- Peace - Except for the War of 1812, the United States had a period of peace and political stability that lasted many years.
 In Mexico, internal political conflicts were always constant.

 - The superiority of U.S. weapons, ammunition, quality of weapons, factories, and little support from the Mexican federation.